vote-by-mail/election-official-data/README.md

 The real work is done by [PyInvoke](http://www.pyinvoke.org/), a simple task runner which was installed by the previous command.

 ## Data Format
-Data is saved in the `/public` folder by state (e.g. `florida.json`).
+Data is saved in the `/public` folder of the [public-data branch](https://github.com/mail-my-ballot/elections-officials/tree/public-data) by state (e.g. `florida.json`).
 Each file is a json array of all election-official contacts for locale.
 The format of the contacts depends on the state but supports (at a minimum) the following `typescript` interface
 ``` ts
 interface Contact {
   // each contact should have a locale and either a county or city